GuptaVardan/IITH_Complaints_Website/README.md

 - After login, you are redirected to the dashboard.
 - Fill in your details, select the issue type, hostel, and describe your problem.
 - Submit the form to log your complaint.
+- **Automated Email**: Upon submission, an email is automatically sent to the relevant authority.

 ### 3. Emergency Services